City Center, 0.3 mi

 There's no better way to feel like a local than exploring Istanbul's covered markets.
 Haggling for traditional Turkish goods is expected in Istanbul's Grand Bazaar, whether you're after a carpet, a glass-encrusted lamp or tulip-shaped tea cups.

 Craving a more modern retail experience?
 Head to Nişantaşi to find Istanbul's upmarket shopping district, where international designer stores and high-end artisan fashion boutiques proliferate.
+Istanbul hotels in this area are perfect for shopaholics!
 Shops of all stripes line Istiklal Caddesi, the city's most important shopping boulevard.

 Istanbul's giant malls double as social centres, with cinemas, sports clubs and high-end restaurants tucked among hundreds of stores.
 To shop, dine and unwind under one roof, try Kanyon, Istiniye Park and Akmerkez.